Luis Scott-Vargas: Other Magic-related work

 From 2006 to 2009, LSV wrote strategy articles for StarCityGames.com and AdventuresOn.com (now BlackBorder.com).
 In early 2009, he left both to help launch ChannelFireball.com.
 Among his work for the site, he's been known for his draft videos and set reviews as well as the Magic TV show.
 Since 2013, LSV has also been doing commentary at Pro Tours, in addition to the occasional Grand Prix.
 In 2015, LSV joined Marshall Sutcliffe as a cohost of the Limited Resources podcast, a popular podcast that focuses on the Sealed and Draft aspects of Magic.

 Personal life

 LSV was born in Oakland, California to his parents Claudio and Penny.
 He has two brothers, Antonio and Miguel.
 He graduated from UC Davis in 2005.

 In May 2012, LSV announced that he would be moving to Denver, having acquired a job as a game designer there.

 On June 29, 2016, LSV and his then wife Geneva Sarcedo's first child was born.
 They named her Naya Scott Vargas Sarcedo, after the Magic nickname for the color combination of red, green, and white.

 On October 11, 2021, Gaby Spartz gave birth to their son and LSV's second child, Santi.
+In November, 2024, Spartz and Vargas had twins named Leo and Sofia.